-For academic year 2 and 3: to within the program not fall behind more then 30 credits.
+• For academic year 2 and 3, within the programme, the student may not fall behind more than 30 credits.

 To be eligible for study abroad, the student should, at the time of the study abroad application, have completed at least 75 percent of the programme course credits scheduled prior to the study abroad.